 About Me

-I am a researcher at the University of Oxford specialising in electrochemistry and advanced battery materials, with a strong focus on solid-state batteries and next-generation energy storage technologies.
-My work combines fundamental electrochemical understanding with practical engineering approaches, aiming to improve performance, safety, and scalability.
+Dr Bu is a researcher at the University of Oxford specialising in electrochemistry and advanced battery materials, with a strong focus on solid-state batteries and next-generation energy storage technologies.
+His work combines fundamental electrochemical understanding with practical engineering approaches, aiming to improve performance, safety, and scalability.

-I have extensive experience across the full battery development workflow, including materials synthesis, electrode fabrication, cell assembly, and advanced characterisation.
-My research spans oxide and sulfide-based solid-state systems, with a particular emphasis on interfacial stability and degradation mechanisms.
+Dr Bu has extensive experience across the full battery development workflow, including materials synthesis, electrode fabrication, cell assembly, and advanced characterisation.
+His research spans oxide and sulfide-based solid-state systems, with a particular emphasis on interfacial stability and degradation mechanisms.

-In parallel, I have developed significant expertise in laboratory management and infrastructure development.
-I have been actively involved in building and operating battery research facilities, supporting multidisciplinary projects, and enabling high-quality research output through robust lab systems and safety practices.
+In parallel, Dr Bu has developed significant expertise in laboratory management and infrastructure development.
+He has been actively involved in building and operating battery research facilities, supporting multidisciplinary projects, and enabling high-quality research output through robust lab systems and safety practices.

 Research Interests